 A buyer's diligence digs hard into food safety and labor: health-inspection history, allergen control and labeling, ServSafe certifications, an FSMA-aligned food-safety plan, plus wage-and-hour and worker-classification exposure.
 Unaddressed, these become price-reducing findings — or indemnity and holdback demands — in a buyer's quality-of-earnings and HR review.

 Each lever is sized for a typical $1.5m–$2m revenue retail/hybrid bakery, ~10% ebitda margin — about $175K EBITDA.
-Your actual number depends on your books — the diagnostic computes it from your real QuickBooks data.
+Same number whether we frame it as “what a buyer discounts” or “what you keep by fixing it.”

 Converting transactional walk-in into recurring wholesale, subscription, and standing-order revenue (grocers, cafés, restaurants, corporate) is the most direct way to lift how a buyer prices your revenue — and the lever that moves you from the individual-buyer pool to strategic buyers.
 Durable, contracted revenue is what separates a top-of-range bakery from a bottom-of-range one.